 Core competencies usually mean combining the various aspects with learning the organizational functions, such as product skills coordination levels and integrating multiple technologies on a large scale.

-It is the central knowledge component, and its related management includes corporate strategy products that works with KM.
+It is the central knowledge component, and its related management includes corporate strategy products that work with KM.
 This simple model usually delves into multiple directions, converting the core competencies into responsive core products.

 What is the leading role of KM?